 Once all the seats have been placed on the graphic representation, use the alignment buttons to ensure seats are straight within each row and column.

-Aligns the selected row with the top of the row. |
+Aligns the selected row with the top most seat in that row. | |

-Aligns the selected row with the bottom of the row. |
+Aligns the selected row with the bottom most seat in that row. | |

-Aligns the selected row to the left of the row. |
+Aligns the selected column to the left most seat in the column. | |

-Aligns the selected row to the right of the row. |
+Aligns the selected column to the right seat in the column. |

 Ensure seats are evenly spaced and distributed using the functions described below.